top of page

 1. The Commissioner will get the GM player-rankings in advance, including for the Top Auction.

-2. Absent team will be given the top remaining name on that GM’s list after the initial 12 players are auctioned.
+2. Absent team given the top remaining name on that GM’s list after the initial 12 players are auctioned

 b.
 Proxy team consults the absent GM’s rankings and takes the top undrafted player at that position, presuming there is no